January 28, 2021

 You can also make your push ups more difficult.
 Below are some difficult push up variations that can make your at-home workouts even more effective as you progress.

-A bench press is another method of working out your triceps and chest.
-While this workout has a good deal of bragging right behind it, your first goal is always to practice proper form.
+While this lift has a good deal of bragging right behind it, your first goal is always to practice proper form.
 Improper form in a bench press can get you injured for quite a while, especially at higher weights.

 Check out this short guide to ensure you are following the proper form of bench pressing: